 People with neutropenia are sometimes given antibiotics before they have major dental treatment.
 This helps protect them from infections.
 A normal neutrophil count is between 3,000 and 6,000 cells.
 Generally, if your neutrophil count is less than 1,000, you will need antibiotics.
 Sometimes you may have to take the antibiotics for several days after treatment as well.
 If you have neutropenia or are taking medicines that can cause neutropenia, give your dentist an updated copy of your blood test results every time you visit.

-If you have polycythemia vera, your bone marrow makes too many red blood cells.
-People with this condition are more likely to get blood clots.
-They can have purplish or red areas on the tongue, cheeks, lips and gums.
+People with polycythemia vera have abnormally high numbers of red blood cells.
+Because of this, they are more likely to form blood clots.
+They can have purplish or red discoloration of the tongue, cheek, lips and gums.

 At the Dentist